opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 4. Add an **Index pattern name** to define the index pattern and then select **Next step**.
 <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-7.png" width=500 alt="Index pattern define user interface">

-5. Select an option for the **Time field**, then choose **Create index pattern**.
+5. Select an option for the **Time field** and then choose **Create index pattern**.
 <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-8.png" width=500 alt="Index pattern time field user interface">

 ## Search data

 Before you start searching for data, set up the time filter.
 The sample index pattern used for this tutorial contains time-based data.
-You can set a time filter that displays only the data within a specified time range and you can select the time filter to change the time range or select a specific time range in the histogram.
+You can set a time filter that displays only the data within a specified time range, and you can select the time filter to change the time range or select a specific time range in the histogram.

 ### Use the time filter